 Students are assessed on School Experience courses through a combination of Tutor (after observation visits) and School Reports on their progress.

 Please click PGDE Brochure, in the right-hand panel, for full information on the Programme, including full details regarding entry requirements.

-2. SQA higher grade award in English at Grade C or above; or National Course award (Higher Still) in English and Communication at Grade C or above; or National Units Communication (NC) at higher level and Literature 1 at higher level *; or GCSE/O Level English Language and English Literature.
-Grade C or above in both; or A Level English at Grade D or above; or Irish Leaving Certificate English at Higher Grade C2 or above. * Previously known as National Certificate Modules Communication 4 & Literature 1.
+2. SQA Higher grade award in English at Grade C or above; or National Course award (Higher Still) in English and Communication at Grade C or above; or National Units - Communications (NC) at higher level and Literature 1 at higher level*; or GCSE English Language and English Literature, Grade C or above in both; or Irish Leaving Certificate English at Higher Grade C2 or above. * These used to be known as National Certificate Modules Communication 4 & Literature 1.

 3. SQA Standard Grade Credit Level award in Mathematics at Grade 1 or 2; or SCE Ordinary Grade award in Mathematics at Grade A or B; or National Course award Intermediate Level 2 Mathematics at Grade C or above; or GCSE/O Level Mathematics at Grade B or above; or Irish Leaving Certificate Mathematics at Ordinary Grade B or above.

 The following are not accepted as a mathematics qualification at the University of Aberdeen: Core Maths 4; Standard Grade 3 or below; GCSE Grade C or below; CSE Grade 1; O Level Grade 3; O Level Grade C.